efficientqa/efficientqa.github.io/index.md

 environment, without access to any external resources.
 In these three tracks, systems will be ranked according to both their accuracy and their size.

-!Full details of the task definition, tutorials based on existing systems, and a pointer to the leaderboard will be added to this site by the end of June 2020.
+!
+Full details of the task definition, tutorials based on existing systems, and a pointer to the leaderboard will be added to this site by the end of June 2020.

 ### Human Evaluation